itshosein/typescript-codewar-challenges/README.md

 Given a string, detect whether or not it is a pangram.
 Return True if it is, False if not.
 Ignore numbers and punctuation.

+2. **Square Number**

+Given an integral number, determine if it's a square number:

 ### Built With

 <div id="built-with"></div>